 Choosing a well-known manufacturer will undoubtedly mean that they have a customer service and support team already in place who can help you with problems or returns.

-In most cases it also means that if you have bought a best-selling projector, there will probably be websites such as this one where you can find trouble-shooting guides and online problem solving forums who have already answered you support question.
+In most cases, it also means that if you have bought a best-selling projector, there will probably be websites such as this one where you can find trouble-shooting guides and online problem-solving forums that have already answered your support question.

 My experience of buying the lesser-known projector brands is that where they are so new and from a smaller company, there sometimes will be very little in the way of online support available – both from independent bloggers and the actual manufacturer themselves.

 Try to buy a well-known brand and future-proof yourself against any possible returns or support issues and give yourself the comfort that you should be able to find answers to issues online.